Get Ready for Reconnect Week 2020!

-All around the world, Rotarians and alumni gathered to share their experiences, network with each other, and exchange ideas for staying involved in Rotary.
-Even though Reconnect Week has ended, its spirit carries on throughout the year in the alumni and Rotarians who connect with one another.
+We are getting ready for Reconnect Week 2020.
+All around the world, Rotarians and alumni willl gather to share their experiences, network with each other, and exchange ideas for staying involved in Rotary.
+As October 5-11 nears, we will continue to update this site.
+So keep checking back.
 Look at some of the posts below to inspire your next event to welcome your local alumni back to Rotary.

 Celebrate Rotary Alumni!